 Celebrate the holiday over lavish brunch spreads, endless seafood displays and free flowing champagne.
+Who says you can’t celebrate the Easter holiday with some Korean BBQ in the heart and soul of Koreatown?
 Check out where to eat Easter brunch in Los Angeles.

 Edited by Christina Xenos